NatureGeorge/naturegeorge.github.io/_news/announcement_2.md

 ***

-Contents on these site will be:
+Contents on this site will be:

 * informative and technical blogs about mathematics and programming
 * summarization and insights about some enlightening articles